areenjaradat/cookie-stand/README.md

 modify the code instead to create object fre each city we create one constructor function and declare the city then call the constructor for each city and used the prototype object.
 17/2/2021
 modify the the footrs function make it in an easy way than before.

+17/2/2021
+add form can add city you want then add it to the table and make some calculation.